Gustiviy/wpfgame/README.md

-# snowiegame
+# wpfgame
-full-fledged game of snowie and his friends now open-source and made entirely in WPF.
+full-fledged game of you and your friends now open-source and made entirely in WPF.

 # how to build
 idk wpf is stupid